 Can grandparents buy premium bonds for grandchildren

 Yes, grandparents can gift premium bonds to their grandchildren.
+Investing in premium bonds can be a beneficial choice when considering investments for grandchildren.
 How to buy premium bonds for grandchildren is relatively the same way as explained earlier, and unless the child is above 16, their nominated guardian will oversee the premium bond account.

 What happens to premium bonds when the child reaches 16

 Once the child turns 16, they will take over the premium bond savings account and become responsible for the savings account.
 The premium bonds account can be accessed and managed online.
 However, before the 16-year-old can own their account, they need to fill out a registration form because the NS&I, home to premium bonds, needs an address and a witness to the child’s signature as evidence of identity.

 How to top up your child’s premium bond account

 You can purchase more premium bonds for children once they already own premium bonds.
 You can buy more children’s premium bonds online or by telephone.
 You can also buy bonds online using a bank transfer, but you can set up a standing order with your bank if you want to top up regularly.
 Each minimum deposit for your child’s premium bond account is £25.